108 Lowell Street

 The Giulianos held the property for five years then sold to Eugenes & Gail M. Schultz on Mar.
 31, 1975.
 The Schultz family did extensive restoration work on the house during their stewardship of the property of 36 years.

-Jacob W. & Amy M. Hafensteiner purchased the home on June 21, 2011 and are the current owners in 2014.
+Jacob W. & Amy M. Hafensteiner purchased the home on June 21, 2011, and owned until 2019.
+Kenneth R. & Dorothy Lorenze purchased the property on Sept.
+25, 2019.

 Bibliography/References: